-An endorsement is an authorization placed on an individual’s CDL permit that allows the individual to operate certain types of commercial motor vehicles (CMVs).
-Every endorsement is an opportunity at a subset of truck driving jobs, so when taking your CDL test, you’ll want to decide which (if any) endorsements you want to obtain.
+An endorsement is an authorization placed on an individual’s CDL permit.
+That endorsement allows the individual to operate certain types of commercial motor vehicles (CMVs).
+That means every endorsement is an opportunity at a subset of truck driving jobs and you want to decide which endorsements you want to get.

 Drivers who operate the type of vehicle described in the endorsement are required to take and pass a specialized test.
-Certain states have slightly different variations and restrictions on their CDL endorsements though you will typically choose from the following:
+Some states have slightly different variations and restrictions on their CDL endorsements than others.
+But you will typically choose from the following:

 - Hazardous Materials Endorsement